Eghamarian/sociotherapy/_short/05_decay.md

 They laugh in face of their fear. <br>
 They will die, but continue to create life. <br>
 They will loose, but refuse to let decay get its way.<br>
-And blessed are those, who are close enough to hear, and doomed, those who are far away, and only witness the fray.<br>
+And blessed are those, who are close enough to hear, <br>
+and doomed, those who are far away, and only witness the fray.<br>

 </div>
 <br><br>